El-ham/Seattle-Transit-Weather-Analytics/README.md

 - **Hourly Activity**: Peak hours for vehicle location updates
 - **Weather Condition Trends**: Most common forecast types

-📷 PNG samples are included in the `dashboards/` folder.
+PNG samples are included in the `dashboards/` folder.

+### Power BI

+In addition to Databricks dashboards, selected insights were recreated in Power BI to demonstrate proficiency with external BI tools.
+Data was accessed from the Unity Catalog in Databricks, using the Platinum fact table and three related dimension tables in a star schema (1-to-many relationships).

+Two visuals — *Daily Transit Activity and Average Temperature* and *Most Common Weather Conditions* — were combined into a single screenshot for presentation.
+The Power BI `.pbix` file and the screenshot are stored in the `dashboards/Power_BI` folder for reference and reproducibility.

 ---